ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 fruits_set = {"apple", "banana", "cherry"}
 ```

-You may check if the item is in set by using "in" statement
+You may check if the item is in set by using `in` statement.

 ```{code-cell}
 assert "apple" in fruits_set
 assert "pineapple" not in fruits_set
 ```

-Use the len() method to return the number of items.
+Use the `len()` method to return the number of items.

 ```{code-cell}
 assert len(fruits_set) == 3
 ```

-You can use the add() object method to add an item.
+You can use the `add()` object method to add an item.

 ```{code-cell}
 fruits_set.add("pineapple")